IlyaDobrynin/opti_models/README.md

 ```
 Parameters cheatsheet:
 - `trt-path` (str, required) - path to the TensorRT model.
+- `export-name` - file where to store bench statistics.
+If None, no statistics will be saved.
+Default: None
 - `path-to-images` (str, required) - path to the validation set.
 Default - `/usr/local/opti_models/imagenetv2-top-images-format-val`.

 </details>